Python · Telematics · GIS

 Build mobility pipelines that survive real-world GPS data.

 RouteMatching is a production-grade reference for fleet telematics and mobility data engineering in Python.
-Every page is a focused deep dive — from denoising raw pings and aligning multi-device timestamps, through spatial stop clustering and dwell-time accounting, to probabilistic map matching and speed profiling at scale.
+Every page is a focused deep dive — from denoising raw pings and aligning multi-device timestamps, through spatial stop clustering and dwell-time accounting, to probabilistic map matching, speed profiling, and integrating open-source routing engines at scale.

 The material is written for mobility engineers, fleet platform developers, and Python GIS practitioners who need to reason through the hard edge cases: signal drop-outs, coordinate system drift, high-frequency outlier bursts, timezone boundary crossings, and heterogeneous OBD-II plus mobile device feeds.